Depression in pregnancy is real. It can start just before pregnancy and can continue up to two years after childbirth.

 - 3 – “No, not at all.”

-The depression threshold is an EPDS score more than 11, and women who score above this are likely to be suffering from a depressive illness.
+Depression Threshold: The depression threshold is an EPDS score more than 11, and women who score above this will likely suffer from a depressive illness.
 Mothers should be evaluated at childbirth, 3, 6, 9, 12, 18, and 24 months after childbirth.

 Antidepressants In Postpartum Depression